jluisalegria/Happy-Keyboard/README.md

 ## Layers
 My keyboard language in my operating system is Spanish, and this are my keycode layers.

+Preprogramed 4 layers.
-In the Firmware/code.py are 4 layer programmed
+Edit the Firmware/code.py as you prefer.

 ### Layer 0
 ![L0](https://github.com/jluisalegria/Happy-Keyboard/blob/master/Images/keycodes/Layer0.png)